 Today, Dr. Montessori’s legacy is alive and thriving.
 Montessori schools exist on all continents and in almost every country serving hundreds of thousands of children each school day.
 Go Like the Wind Montessori School is dedicated to continuing her legacy and work by providing an authentic Montessori education and experience to each of the children we serve.

 History of Our School

 Our school was founded by Karl and Teri Young in 1987.
 This husband and wife team had a dream to open an authentic Montessori school that also fostered Christian values.

 A PRAYER ANSWERED

-Karl told us that he would keep a notepad in his pocket in order to jot down ideas.
+Karl would keep a notepad in his pocket in order to jot down ideas.
 All of his attempts to start a school were met with road blocks.
 Until one day, he gave up and prayed.
 He knew he couldn’t do it on his own.
 He asked God, that if He wanted this school, then He would need his help to make it happen.
 It was actually an answer to a prayer that the funding for the school came through.
 A phone number written in his notepad was the connection.

 Karl was impressed with a computer math program and how children were learning very fast.
-Learning quickly like the wind and the symbolism of the Holy Spirit, or Breath of God, led to the naming of the school; Go Like the Wind.
+Learning quickly like the wind and the symbolism of the Holy Spirit, or Breath of God, led to the naming of the school, Go Like the Wind.